atidyshirt/University/ENCE360/Assignments/assignment_2021/report/report.md

 ### Mapping to a design pattern and performance improvements

 The algorithm above is using the dispatcher/worker pattern, as we have shown above, the initial thread that is created by the user, acts as a dispatcher allocating tasks to a pool of worker threads, the method of allocation is assigning the work to the todo queue, where the worker threads get woken to perform the hard work of downloading the data.

-One performance fault found in the program is where the dispatcher thread is writing the files, at this point in the program, the worker threads will remain idle as the worker thread continues to work, this is a bottleneck
+One performance fault found in the program is where the dispatcher thread is writing the files, at this point in the program, the worker threads will remain idle as the dispatcher thread continues to work, this is a bottleneck

 > TODO: finish this section